rdwrome/261sp23/110Lists/README.md

 **Arrays**
 - All the data have to be the same type
 - Can handle arithmetic
-- Can't change the size of it later
 - They need a module

 **Lists**
 - Related data can be of different type
 - Can't handle arithmetic
-- Can change the size as you go
 - Don't need a module

 ## Intro to Lists in Python